livepeer/ui-kit/.changeset/shiny-crabs-run.md

 Allow configuring base URL of Livepeer Studio provider

-You can now configure more parameters of the the Livepeer Studio provider, including especifically the `baseUrl` for the API calls.
+You can now configure more parameters of the the Livepeer Studio provider, including specifically the `baseUrl` for the API calls.

 ```ts
 const livepeer = createReactClient({